jclouds/legacy-jclouds.github.com/documentation/devguides/guice-guava-primer.md

 jclouds uses the following Guice features:

-* @Implementedby under [Just-in-time Bindings](http://code.google.com/p/google-guice/wiki/JustInTimeBindings) is a default implementing class.
+* @ImplementedBy under [Just-in-time Bindings](http://code.google.com/p/google-guice/wiki/JustInTimeBindings) is a default implementing class.
 * @Inject(optional=true) under [Injections](http://code.google.com/p/google-guice/wiki/Injections) is a way to specify optional fields and Guice constructed objects.
 * An example of how jclouds integrates with the Guice SPI internally for assisting in managing the lifecycle of an object can be seen by reading